Our Made in America Process

 The product will then be powder coated and sent through our high-bake oven to set, before finally exiting and being cooled by fans.

-Bike racks being powder coatedThese powder coated products will be sent to the woodshop if needed, where boards of Ipe wood and recycled plastic will be cut, treated, and grouped together with corresponding furnishings.
+Bike racks being powder coatedThese powder coated products will be sent to the woodshop if needed, where boards of Ipe wood or recycled plastic will be cut, treated, and grouped together with corresponding furnishings.

 The finished products will then be inspected and packaged for shipping, paired with all of the pieces of small hardware needed to put them together.